Alprostadil, Prostaglandin E1 (PGE1) 10 and 20 micrograms

 hardened areas developing at the site of injection.
 This can result in curvature of the penis

 prolonged erection (lasting 4 to 6 hours).
-See below.
+Additional instructions of what you can do if this happens are provided below.

 abnormal ejaculation or painful erection